-House batteries are "deep-cycle" type batteries specially designed for recreational vehicle use.
-They will provide longer lasting power than standard automotive starting batteries and will withstand the frequent drain-andrecharge cycles that occur under the demanding conditions of a camping outing.
+House batteries are "lithium" type batteries specially designed for recreational vehicle use.
+They will provide longer lasting power than standard automotive starting batteries and will withstand the frequent drain-and-recharge cycles that occur under the demanding conditions of a camping outing.

 The house batteries supply power to 12-volt equipment located in the living area of the motorhome.
-This includes the following 12-volt powered components (if equipped): interior 12volt lighting, range exhaust fan, propane furnace fan, fresh water pump, systems monitor panel, refrigerator, roof vent fans, and 120-volt electrical generator starter.
+This includes the following 12-volt powered components (if equipped): interior 12-volt lighting, range exhaust fan, propane furnace fan, fresh water pump, systems monitor panel, refrigerator, roof vent fans, and 120-volt electrical generator starter.

-House batteries are automatically charged by the chassis alternator while the engine is running.
+House batteries are automatically charged by the chassis secondary alternator while the engine is running.